Multiplicity dependence of $\Upsilon$ production at forward rapidity in pp collisions at $\sqrt{s}$ = 13 TeV: Experimental apparatus and data sample

 \section{Experimental apparatus and data sample}

 The ALICE apparatus is described in details in Refs.~\cite{Aamodt:2008zz, Abelev:2014ffa}.
-The current analysis exploits three detectors: the V0 for triggering and event selection; the Silicon Pixel Detector (SPD) for the measurement of the primary vertex position and the charged-particle multiplicity at central rapidity; the Muon Spectrometer (MS) for the measurement of the $\Upsilon$ signal in the $\mu^+ \mu^-$ decay channel at forward rapidity.
+This analysis exploits three detectors: the V0 for triggering and event selection; the Silicon Pixel Detector (SPD) for the measurement of the primary vertex position and the charged-particle multiplicity at central rapidity; the Muon Spectrometer (MS) for the measurement of the $\Upsilon$ signal in the $\mu^+ \mu^-$ decay channel at forward rapidity.

 The V0 detector consists of two scintillator hodoscopes located on each side of the interaction point ($2.8 < \eta < 5.1$ and $-3.7 < \eta < -1.7$).
-It provides the minimum-bias (MB) trigger, requiring a signal in both hodoscopes.
-The SPD consists of two cylindrical layers, installed at a radius $r = 3.9$~cm and $r = 7.6$~cm from the beam axis, and covering the pseudorapidity ranges $|\eta| < 2$ and $|\eta| < 1.4$, respectively.
+It provides the minimum-bias (MB) trigger, requiring coincident signals in both hodoscopes.
+The SPD consists of two cylindrical layers, located at a radius $r = 3.9$~cm and $r = 7.6$~cm from the beam axis, and covering the pseudorapidity ranges $|\eta| < 2$ and $|\eta| < 1.4$, respectively.
 The number of SPD tracklets ($N_{\mathrm{trk}}$) is used for the estimation of the charged-particle multiplicity at central rapidity.
 Tracklets are defined as reconstructed line segments combining hits in the two SPD layers and pointing to the primary vertex.

-The muons originating from $\Upsilon$ decays are detected in the MS, covering the pseudorapidity range $-4 < \eta < -2.5$.
-Starting from the interaction point, the MS is made of five tracking stations composed of two planes of cathode pad chambers, the third one installed within the gap of a dipole magnet providing a 3~Tm integrated magnetic field, and two trigger stations composed of two planes of resistive plate chambers.
-A front absorber of $\sim 10$ interaction lengths ($\lambda_\mathrm{int}$) is placed between the interaction point and the first tracking station of the MS, to reduce the high rate of hadrons, which are further filtered by a 7.2~$\lambda_\mathrm{int}$ thick iron wall installed between the tracking and trigger stations.
-A low-angle conical absorber shields the MS from the secondary particles produced by the interaction of primary particles in the beam pipe along the entire length of the~MS.
+Muons originating from $\Upsilon$ decays are detected in the MS, covering the pseudorapidity range $-4 < \eta < -2.5$.
+Starting from the interaction point, the MS is made of five tracking stations composed of two planes of cathode pad chambers, the third one installed within the gap of a dipole magnet providing a 3~T$\cdot$m integrated magnetic field, and two trigger stations composed of two planes of resistive plate chambers.
+A front absorber of $\sim 10$ interaction lengths ($\lambda_\mathrm{int}$) is placed between the interaction point and the first tracking station of the MS, to filter hadrons, which are further suppressed by a 7.2~$\lambda_\mathrm{int}$ thick iron wall installed between the tracking and trigger stations.
+A low-angle conical absorber shields the MS from the secondary particles produced by the interaction of primary particles with the beam pipe.